yschroe/chessalyzer.js/README.md

     -   Restructured the return value of the move parser.
 Now an array of different `Action` types is returned to easier differentiate between actions like 'Move' or 'Capture'.
 Previously all possible actions were included in the single `MoveData` object.
 Your custom move trackers will need to be adapted.
     -   Built-in trackers must now be imported separately (`TileTracker`, `PieceTracker`, `GameTracker`) instead of importing just the `Tracker` object.
     -   Switched from the `Cluster` to the `Worker Thread` module for multithreading which results in a big performance boost.
+    -   Streamlined naming schema of variables.
+Variables which contained `kill` or `takes` before, now use `capture`.
     -   Various other performance improvements and code simplifications.

 -   2.2.0: